BPE to Execute 42 Transactions in 2022

 The OAuGF had accused the Bureau of some financial infractions; especially the non-remittance of revenue on ports concessions in the sum of $679,403,172.00.

-On the Ports Concession payments, Okoh informed the Committee that the the BPE was only a party to the concession as all revenues generated from the exercise were paid directly to the landlord—Nigerian Ports Authority (NPA).
+On the Ports Concession payments, Okoh informed the committee that the BPE was only a party to the concession as all revenues generated from the exercise were paid directly to the landlord-Nigerian Ports Authority (NPA).

 Okoh regretted that the allegations against the Bureau had smeared the reputation and integrity of the agency and demanded a retraction and apology from the OAuGF.